Outlining The California OTS’ 2021 Highway Safety Plan

 • For children under the age of five, 325 lives were saved because of the widespread use of seatbelts.

-• The total number of children killed in traffic accidents decreased by 27.3 percent in 2018.
+• The total number of children killed in traffic accidents decreased by over 10 percent in 2018.

 Pedestrian-and-Bicycle-Safety

 Pedestrians and cyclists share our roads.
-Thus, the California Office of Traffic Safety focused on increasing the safety of each of these groups.
+Thus, the California OTS focused on increasing the safety of each of these groups.
 Pedestrians and bicyclists are increasing in numbers in California and across the country.
-Because of the increased prevalence, the state must act to ensure that these people are safe.
+Because of the increased prevalence, the state must act to keep the people safe.
 Some statistics on pedestrian and bicyclist safety include:

 • Pedestrian fatalities increased between 2014 and 2018.